bangbangbear/prime/README.md

 # prime

-A project related to primality test, integer factorization.
+A project related to primality test, integer factorization, etc.